"Knowledge speaks, but wisdom listens."

 Cultivating Knowledge

-Let understanding arise: Don't force clarity.
-Stay present with what is happening and let insight emerge naturally from stillness.
+Let understanding arise: Do not force clarity.
+Stay present with what is happening and let insight emerge from stillness and attention.

-Claim what you know: Don't hide your understanding out of false humility.
-Share it with care when it can be of use.
+Claim what we know: Do not hide our understanding out of false humility.
+Share it with care when it can be of genuine use.

 Inquiry